Growing revenue by acquiring new subscribers: here’s how the experts do it

 Above all, don’t be silent about Covid-19.
 Taking responsibility and providing clear communications is vital in times of uncertainty.

-We’ll be diving deeper into the longer-term implications of coronavirus on the world of B2B events in the coming weeks, so stay tuned.
 If you have any thoughts on how our industry should react and how the marketing approach should adjust, we would love to hear from you!